DeGefen/BigData/content/Questions/Questions.md

 - C) Only for data scientists
 - D) Uses object storage
 ?
-- Amswer: B) Used for predefined reports and BI
+- Answer: B) Used for predefined reports and BI
 Explanation: Data warehouses are optimized for structured, cleaned data and business intelligence.
 See: [[Data Lake]]

 Question: Which of the following is NOT a type of RDD transformation in Spark?